18-649 Project 12

 Handing In Results

 - Each team shall submit exactly one copy of the assignment.

 - Follow the handin instructions detailed in the Project FAQ to

-submit your portfolio into the afs handin directory ( /afs/ece/class/ece649/Public/handin/proj12/group#/ontime/).
+submit your portfolio into the afs handin directory ( /afs/ece/class/ece649/Public/handin/project10/group#/ontime/).

 - Be sure you follow the

 required format for the directory structure of the portfolio

 - Be sure to follow ALL

 the portfolio guidelines detailed in the Portfolio Layout

 - Any submission that contains files with modification dates